EleniMarli/green_thumb/README.md

-# A plant care Ruby on Rails app integrating 3rd party APIs, external libraries and frameworks
+# A plant care Ruby on Rails app integrating 3rd party APIs, external libraries and frameworks 🍃
-## Developed as a final project for the Le Wagon Full-Stack Development Bootcamp from a team of 3 amazing women
+## Developed as a final project for the Le Wagon Full-Stack Development Bootcamp from a team of 3 amazing women in 2 weeks

 ## Where is it hosted currently?
     https://www.green-thumb.me/